 Accessibility – when we think of that word in terms of transport, we typically think of a wheelchair user, of someone who needs level boarding or ramps and who needs wheelchair-accessible platforms.

-Josephine Cordero Sapién, editor for Railway-News, sat down with Roger Matthews, Managing Director of GoMedia, and Sven Koster, GoMedia Head of Business Development and Innovation, at InnoTrans to learn about a tool to help the visually impaired navigate their way around stations, Visor.
+Josephine Cordero Sapién, editor for Railway-News, sat down with Roger Matthews, Managing Director of GoMedia, and Sven Koster, GoMedia Head of Business Development and Innovation, at InnoTrans to learn about a tool to help blind and partially sighted people navigate their way around stations, Visor.

-Visor enables the blind and visually impaired to navigate their way around transportation stations and rail platforms – independently, without the need for expensive, fixed infrastructure.
+Visor enables blind and partially sighted people to navigate their way around transportation stations and rail platforms – independently, without the need for expensive, fixed infrastructure.

 But accessibility is a much bigger area in need of consideration.

-Think for a moment you are visually impaired or blind.
+Think for a moment you are blind or partially sighted.
 And you want to take the train to visit a friend.
 You manage to navigate your way to the station, but then what?

 Wayfinding must now be accessible.